 Go barefoot for better sleep, mood, energy & less pain

-Now that the weather is sunnier and days longer, we are finding ourselves spending more time outdoors in nature.
+Now that the weather is sunnier and days longer here in the Pacific Northwest, we are finding ourselves spending more time outdoors in nature.
 While basking in sunshine from above boosts your Vitamin D levels and mood, there are also lots of benefits to be found outside below your feet.
 Not only does going barefoot with the grass and sand between your toes feel wonderful, but it’s good for your health too!
 As kids, we intuitively enjoyed going barefoot outdoors.
 When my clients come to me exhausted, in pain, and wanting relief, I have them go barefoot in nature as an easy and pleasurable step in their natural self-care routine to restore their vitality.
 Everyone could use a little grounding in their life.

 What is grounding?

 You may be unfamiliar with the term “grounding” or “earthing”, but it’s not as strange as it sounds.
 Grounding is the practice of spending time with our bare feet connected to the earth to receive its healing electromagnetic energy.
 Scientific research has also proven that grounding is a natural way to ease the stress in your life, as well as improve sleep by using the very ground you stand on.
 Our bodies were meant to come in contact with the earth daily, multiple times per day even.